RPellowski/GoDockerMySQLTutorial/README.md

 ```

 ### Configure MySQL for App
-Add table to LOTRata database.
-Perform some SQL operations on the database and the newly created table.
+These operations are performed as the app user, LOTRuser.
+Add table to LOTRdata database.
+Perform some SQL operations on the newly created table.

 ```
 root@ed4409634c82:/# mysql -uLOTRuser -pLOTRpass